Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Why does peak season logistics planning fail?

 Traditional peak planning fails because static forecasts ignore real-time signals, fragmented carrier networks create allocation blind spots, and manual dispatch processes cannot scale with 10–20x volume surges.
-These three weaknesses compound during peak, causing SLA failures, margin erosion, and premium freight costs.
+AI capacity planning addresses all three by unifying data, automating decisions within governed constraints, and predicting demand months in advance.

 The ML Forecasting Layer: Predicting Demand Before It Hits